 Wine & Health

 Wine by definition is cyclical.
 The growing season presents us with a new vintage each year and this in turn defines the commentary on the beverage.
 I mention this as currently we’re seeing something of a run of articles about staying healthy from those in the trade.
 One that got a good deal of circulation was this one by Rebecca Hopkins who is based in San Francisco.
 While I agree with the themes brought up, I fear that the general framing makes it seem like it’s more a women’s issue than men’s.
-While there may still be more societal pressure upon women to keep up appearances than men, the questions about health and over indulgence apply just as much to one gender as the other.
+Unfortunately there is still more societal pressure upon women to keep up appearances than men, but the questions about health and over indulgence apply just as much to one gender as the other.

 So this is why I enjoyed this article a great deal by Sophie Barrett.
 Yes, still a woman writing it, but in this case, the article is much more neutral in talking about the issues of drinking and eating too much fine wine and food as well as just generally getting older as most of us are lucky enough to have happen.
 In fact, pretty much everything she points out has been something that’s crossed my mind in recent years.